Copyright © 2014 IUBMB

 Authors are responsible for obtaining permission to reproduce copyrighted material (including published data and extensive quotations) from other sources.
 Authors are also required to sign an agreement to transfer the copyright for their manuscript to the IUBMB.
 The Publisher will supply this form upon manuscript acceptance.
 All accepted manuscripts, artwork, and photographs become the property of the publisher.

 These research papers are extremely novel, short but complete, and of broad interest to experimental biologists in biochemistry, molecular biology, cell biology, and molecular medicine.
 Original research articles must provide new biological insights that warrant rapid publication.
-Articles must be limited to a maximum of 5 printed journal pages or a limit of approximately 3,000 words (including text, references, tables, and figure legends) with no limit on figures.
-No more than 40 references should be used.
+Articles may range from short to full length and we place no restrictions on their make-up.
 IUBMB Life original research articles must present unusually significant findings that provide new functional insights in biology.
 Articles that integrate several biological disciplines or successfully relate basic biology to human pathology or medicine are especially encouraged.

 These papers are short, concise, and sharply focused reviews of current ‘‘hot topics’’ in the biological sciences.
 Critical reviews must always provide a balanced summary, especially when the primary research literature is characterized by disagreements or disputes.
 Critical reviews should make new areas highly accessible to scientists in other fields, but must also stand up to careful scrutiny by experts.

 The best critical reviews will develop new insights and suggest novel approaches for future research.
-Critical reviews must be limited to a maximum of 8 printed journal pages, which translates to an upper limit of approximately 5,000 words.
-This is intended to include all illustrative material and the bibliography.
-Not more than 50 references should be used and authors are encouraged to give priority to historical accuracy for publication precedence, scientific impact, important scientific disputes, and the most recently published findings.
+Critical reviews should be between 4,000 and 7,000 words in length, which is intended to include all illustrative material and the bibliography.
+Not more than 70 references should be used and authors are encouraged to give priority to historical accuracy for publication precedence, scientific impact, important scientific disputes, and the most recently published findings.
 Most critical reviews are invited, but the voluntary submission of a review whose scope is in line with that of IUBMB Life is encouraged.

 These tentative scientific interpretations or explanations may eventually lead to broader biological theories in any area of relevance to biochemistry, molecular biology, cell biology, and molecular medicine.
 Unlike a review paper, a Hypothesis paper need not present a detailed review of all aspects of the literature, nor must it always present a completely balanced viewpoint.
 Instead, hypothesis papers must provide the intellectual framework for new postulates that will advance the research endeavor.
 Hypothesis papers must be limited to a maximum of 4 printed journal pages or approximately 2,500 words (including all text and references) plus 2–3 schemes or overviews.
 Literature citations should be selective rather than encyclopedic, and no more than 40 references should be included.
 Authors may base their hypotheses on previously published data, on new experiments published in the article, or on a combination of both old and new work.
 An acceptable hypothesis must be capable of experimental verification.